Banners, lights as Japan hails MVP award for baseballer Ohtani

 "I'm simply happy, I think it's amazing," said office worker Chihiro Nakamura, 36.
 "I want to keep cheering him on."

-Newspapers handed out extras and the iconic Tokyo Tower was set to be illuminated in the Angels' colours with a congratulatory message at exactly 17:17, or 5:17 p.m., to match Ohtani's jersey number.
+Newspapers handed out extras and the iconic Tokyo Tower was illuminated in the Angels' colours with a congratulatory message at exactly 17:17, or 5:17 p.m., to match Ohtani's jersey number.

 City hall workers in Ohtani's hometown of Oshu, in rural northeastern Japan, gathered in Angels jerseys, cheering and clapping.
 Later, banners proclaiming the win were hung from city hall.